 FindWall is Python script that allows to understand if your network provider is limiting your access to the Internet by blocking any TCP/UDP port.
 In order to perform this check FindWall needs to connect a public VPS of your property.
 FindWall performs the following actions:

 To use FindWall you just need an account on a public VPS.
-The account must have root access if you want to test ports in the range 1-1024
+The account must have root access if you want to test ports in the range 1-1024.
+The root account is also required to automatically install the tool nc to open ports.

 $ pip install -r requirements